Climate action is reshaping the global economy.

 Or simply click Take Action to see how business leaders and policy makers can help to accelerate the zero-carbon transition.TAKE ACTION

-Over 630 of those companies are committed to setting science-based emission reduction targets that are in line with the goals of the Paris Agreement.
-These include companies from all sectors, headquartered in over 50 countries around the world.
+710+ companies are committed to set science-based emission reduction targets that are in line with the goals of the Paris Agreement.
+These include companies from all sectors, headquartered in 50+ countries around the world.

 Raising ambition to limit global warming to 1.5°C

-In response to the latest science, over 85 companies are further demonstrating leadership by pledging to cut emissions in-line with what science says is necessary to limit global warming to 1.5°C - by setting 1.5°C aligned science-based targets and committing to net-zero emissions across their value chains by 2050.
+In response to the latest science, 100+ companies are demonstrating leadership by pledging to set 1.5°C aligned science-based targets and committing to net-zero emissions by 2050.
+Sign the Pledge here >

 Companies are collaborating for shared solutions